ComplexPlatform/KDE-dotfiles/README.md

 Firefox CSS is based on [minimal-functional-fox](https://github.com/mut-ex/minimal-functional-fox)

 Latte layout is based on [Moe Layout](https://store.kde.org/p/1373008/).
 Make sure to install the required widgets if you're going to use it.

+The easy way to set this up is to use wpgkt (make sure pywal is installed as well).
+Install and add templates, import my color scheme, and click set.

+## Setup

+Work in progress